renssies/homebridge-am43-blinds/README.md

 Running homebridge with `DEBUG=AM43` should cause motor-level debug logs to be output.

+So to run homebridge in debug mode use the command `DEBUG=AM43 homebridge -D` to log debug messages of the AM43 plugin.
+Or `DEBUG=* homebridge -D` to log messages of all plugins

 # Known Issues

 - [ ] The plugin hasn't been tested thoroughly but it does seem to work on most platforms that have Bluetooth 4.0.